MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-create.md

     >[!NOTE]
     >If you share your driver with another company, they will see this name.

 1. Either drag or browse to the **.hlkx/.hckx** file that you want to submit.
-If you're submitting WLK hardware, you must submit a .CAB file.
-To learn how to create a WLK **.cab** file submission, see see [Create a WLK hardware submission package](hardware-submission-wlk.md).
+If you're submitting WLK hardware, you must submit a *.cab* file.
+To learn how to create a WLK *.cab* file submission, see see [Create a WLK hardware submission package](hardware-submission-wlk.md).

    :::image type="content" source="./images/hardware-submission-create/hardware-submit.png" alt-text="Screenshot that shows the new hardware submission form.":::